 Besides, the trainer’s use of high-quality materials for its frame and construction guarantees maximum durability and resistance.
 The twin tower structure is well-suited for easy, safe, and efficient use by any of you.

-This Deluxe trainer also uses the right combination of the cable system and easy load slide rods, guaranteeing a smooth and optimal gliding movement.
+This Deluxe trainer also uses the cable system’s right combination and easy load slide rods, guaranteeing a smooth and optimal gliding movement.

 You can use Powertec’s functional trainer with Olympic weight plates or even upgrade it such that it is compatible with stacked weight plates.